Palmer Amaranth in the North-Central U.S.

 Herbicide options for glyphosate-resistant populations

-- Several preemergence herbicide options are available in soybean.
-Products containing flumioxazin such as DuPont™ Envive® and Enlite® have been shown to provide the best residual activity.
+- Several pre-emergence herbicide options are available in soybean.
+Products containing flumioxazin (such as DuPont™ Afforia®, Envive® and Enlite® herbicides, or Surveil® herbicide from Dow AgroSciences) and/or metribuzin (DuPont™ Trivence® and Canopy® herbicides) have been shown to provide the best residual activity.
+Sulfentrazone-containing products (such as Sonic® herbicide from Dow AgroSciences) also provide control.

-- Resistance to ALS-inhibitors in Palmer amaranth is already widespread.
+- Resistance to ALS-inhibitors in Palmer amaranth is widespread.

 - PPO-inhibitor herbicides are generally a viable option for control of emerged plants.
-Resistance to PPO-inhibitors has not been confirmed in Palmer amaranth, although instances of poor control have been reported.
+Resistance to PPO-inhibitors has been confirmed in Palmer amaranth in some mid-south states.

-Average Palmer amaranth control with preemergence herbicides in a 2-year Michigan State University study.
+Figure 6.
+Average Palmer amaranth control with pre-emergence herbicides in a two year Michigan State University study.
 (Powell and Sprague 2012).

-Maximum recommended height or growth stage for best control of Palmer amaranth with postemergence herbicides in soybean.
+Table 1.
+Maximum recommended height or growth stage for best control of Palmer amaranth with post-emergence herbicides in soybean.